UK PENSION TRANSFER TO AUSTRALIA: MYTHS BUSTED

 At FinSec PTX we have a solution in place to transfer the money in sterling into a sterling bank account within the superannuation fund.
 You can then control exactly when you are going to convert all or some of that money progressively into Australian dollars.

 HMRC became extremely concerned with people transferring to a country where they did not have residency i.e. tax evasion and people trying to find a loophole to get their money to Australia) and therefore brought in new rules on the 9 March 2017.
-Effectively these new rules state that QROPS transfers offshore will incur a tax charge of 25% on the total transfer value if the individual does not reside in the same country as the QROPS.
+Effectively these new rules state that QROPS transfers offshore will incur an Overseas Tax Charge (OTC) of 25% on the total transfer value if the individual does not reside in the same country as the QROPS.

 On the face of things this would appear to be the case but once again it is about advice.
 With a clear understanding of UK and Australian legislation and how they interact with one another it is quite possible to overcome this.